Anthony Rizzo Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 117 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to give up 119 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Singer makes the start for the Royals, his 20th of the season.
-He is 6-8 with a 5.70 ERA and 81 strikeouts through 102 2/3 innings pitched.

-- The righty last pitched on Sunday against the Tampa Bay Rays, when he threw eight innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Detroit Tigers, when he threw six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.